Jacqueline Beveridge

 Associate

-Jacqueline Beveridge works in our Commercial Litigation Practice Group.
-Her experience includes working as an intern in the Human Trafficking Unit of the Office of the District Attorney, 20th Judicial District, in Nashville, TN.
-Jacqueline also worked as a summer judicial intern with Justice Thomas Zugibe in the Supreme Court of New York, County of Rockland, New City.
+Before joining Foley, Jacqueline interned at the Human Trafficking Unit of the Office of the District Attorney in Nashville, Tennessee, and worked as a summer judicial intern for Justice Thomas Zugibe in the Supreme Court of Rockland County, New York.

 Awards and Recognition